 October is near the end of the peak of hurricane season in the North Atlantic.
 During the month, the North Atlantic typically sees 1.9 tropical storms and 1.1 hurricanes each year and 1 major hurricane about every other year.
-The highest number of tropical storms the North Atlantic has seen in October is six (in 1870, 1887, 1950, and 2005).
+The highest number of tropical storms the North Atlantic has seen in October is six (in 1870, 1887, 1950, 2005, and 2019).
 The basin saw the most October hurricanes in 1870 with six occurring that year.
-And, the highest number of major hurricanes the basin has seen in October is two (in 1878, 1893, 1894, 1950, 1961, 1964, 1995, and 2005).
+And, the highest number of major hurricanes the basin has seen in October is three in 2020.

 Even though the North Atlantic Basin hurricane season is typically winding down in October, several deadly and very costly storms have struck the United States during the month.
 For example, Hurricane Michael made landfall near Mexico Beach, Florida, on October 10, 2018, with sustained winds of 155 mph and a central pressure of 920 mb.
-At landfall, Michael was a Category 5 storm.
-This makes Michael the strongest land falling mainland U.S. hurricane in terms of pressure since Camille in 1969 and the first Category 5 hurricane to strike the contiguous U.S. since Andrew in 1992.
-Michael is also the strongest hurricane to impact the mainland United States during the month of October.
+At landfall, Michael was a Category 5 storm and also the strongest land falling mainland U.S. hurricane in terms of pressure since Camille in 1969.
+Michael was the first Category 5 hurricane to strike the contiguous U.S. since Andrew in 1992 and was also the strongest hurricane to impact the mainland United States during the month of October.

 [Hurricane Michael as it strengthened to a Category 4 hurricane on October 10, 2018, before making landfall in the Florida Panhandle.
 Courtesy of NOAA Environmental Visualization Laboratory.]

-In 2005, Hurricane Wilma made landfall in southwest Florida as a Category 3 storm, causing $25.1 billion in damages and 35 fatalities.
-Prior to landfall, Wilma went down in history with the lowest central pressure ever recorded (882 mb) as it churned in the Atlantic basin as a Category 5 storm.
-Hurricane Opal in 1995 was also one of the worst October hurricanes to hit the United States, causing $7.9 billion in damages and 27 fatalities.
+In 2005, Hurricane Wilma made landfall in southwest Florida as a Category 3 storm, causing $27.2 billion (inflation-adjusted) in damages and 35 fatalities.
+Prior to landfall, Wilma went down in history with the lowest central pressure ever recorded in the Atlantic basin (882 mb) while it was a Category 5 storm.
+Hurricane Opal in 1995 was also one of the worst October hurricanes to hit the United States, causing $8.5 billion (inflation-adjusted) in damages and 27 fatalities.